FORM AND FUNCTION

 Our view at Boise Integrative Dentistry is that both lack of proper chewing and improper placement and/or function of the tongue are major contributing factors to many common orthodontic problems such as crowding, open bites, and spacing of the teeth.
-Ideally, when at rest, the tongue should sit fully on the roof of the mouth, pushing up on the maxillary bones forming the hard palate.
+Ideally, when at rest, the tongue should sit fully on the roof of the mouth, pushing up on the bones of the maxilla that form the hard palate.
 During swallowing, the tongue should also push up towards the roof of the mouth and move food down the throat.
 When the tongue is low during rest or swallow, or a person breathes through their mouth, the soft palate must elongate to prevent food from going into the nasal cavity.
-A long soft palate is a risk factor for sleep-related breathing disorders.
-The pressure of the tongue on the teeth in any other place than the roof of the mouth can cause crowding of the dental arches, open bite, or incorrect growth patterns in the lower jaw.
+In fact, a long soft palate is a risk factor for sleep-related breathing disorders such as sleep apnea.
+Improper tongue posture can therefore cause crowding of the dental arches, open bite, or incorrect growth patterns in the lower jaw.
 Different types of tongue dysfunction or placement lead to different presentations of malocclusion or changes in facial growth.

 Mouth breathing and tongue posture problems can cause changes in the overall body posture, especially moving the head forward and placing stress on the neck.
 In addition, the dental arches can become crowded or uneven while displacement of the mandibular condyle from ideal position can cause pain in the temporomandibular joints and/or surrounding muscles.
 While dental crowding is often the chief concern of parents, it is a visible sign that the structures of the face and airway are not developing ideally.

-Myofunctional orthodontics involves the use of removable and semi-removeable appliances and/or exercises that affect not only the teeth but the posture of the jaw and encourage ideal growth of the face.
+Myofunctional orthodontics involves the use of permanent, removable and/or semi-removeable appliances and/or exercises that affect not only the teeth but the posture of the jaw and encourage ideal growth of the face.
 This is done through light expansion of the arches and improvement of tongue posture.
 The actual treatment plan necessary will be determined by the degree of crowding or tongue dysfunction and the age of the child.
-Since studies show 90% of the growth of the head is completed by age 12, it is very important to identify problems as early as possible and correct the underlying issues causing these problems are corrected.
+Since studies show 90% of the growth of the head is completed by age 12, ideally problems are identified as early as possible and the underlying issues causing these problems are corrected.
 Without fail, our treatment plan includes improving chewing and tongue function.
 Our appliances can be thought of as ways to facilitate the return to ideal function, and thus form, of the teeth, jaws and airway.

 The goal of myofunctional orthodontics is to improve development of the face and airway through creating an ideal resting and swallowing posture of the tongue.
 In addition, our appliances and treatment modalities work to expand the dental arches and improve the position of the lower jaw, thus improving the airway.
 Consequently, the majority of patients end up with straight teeth when the tongue function is corrected.
 Those who need braces in the future usually find the corrections necessary are minor and take less time than those who did not have myofunctional orthodontics.
 In addition, ideal tongue and swallow posture reduces the risk for relapse and crowding in the future.